 You’ll need a camera with manual options, a tripod, and a clicker (not required but preferred).

 Recommended smartphone apps: Moon, Skyview, and Star Walk.

-In the event that you need to cancel your tour, the following conditions will apply:
+In the event that you need to cancel your tour for any other reason, the following conditions will apply:

 Cancellations up to 30 days before your trip date will receive a full refund minus a $50 processing fee.

 Cancellations between 29 and 5 days before your trip date will receive a 50% refund.

 Refunds are not provided within 5 days of your booking.

 We understand that exceptional circumstances occur from time to time.
 Please contact us if you have a special case.